Hotline :

 How to notify us of a customer’s death

 You should notify us of a customer’s death as soon as practicable by phone or in person at a Retail Branch.
 We understand that you may wish to speak to us in a language other than English, in which case please let us know and we can arrange for an appropriate staff member or an interpreter.
-We also welcome calls through the National Relay Service should you be hard of hearing or have a speech impairment.
-If you have any other special communication or access needs please let us know and we will do all we can to accommodate your needs.
+We also welcome calls through the National Relay Service if have hearing or speech difficulties.
+If you have any other special communication or access needs please let us know and we make every effort to accommodate your needs.

 If you will not be required to obtain a Grant of Probate or Letters of Administration, we can discuss with you how we may be able to assist with account access and closure.